xbrowse/xbrowse-laptop/README.md

 	./manage.py syncdb --all

 This is a Django command that creates the database xBrowse uses to store users and other website data.
 It will ask you to create a username and password for the "superuser" - this is just stored locally, it can be anything.
+Once the local webserver is up and running, you will use this username and password to "Sign in" on the website.

 `syncdb` doesn't create any of the actual scientific resources.
 We need to run another command for that: